ganyicz/bond/docs/index.md

+> ⚠️ **Early Preview:**
+> This package is currently under active development and has not yet been published.
+The documentation below is intended as an early preview to showcase the intended API and features.
+Details may change before the official release.

 # Bond for Blade and Alpine.js

 This package lets you write modern React/Vue-like components inside Laravel Blade.
 It uses Alpine.js under the hood and adds a few new features that mimick the experience of authoring components in modern JavaScript frameworks.
 It also comes with a VS Code extension that provides syntax highlighting, autocomplete and error checking.
 [See it in action](https://x.com/ganyicz/status/1949237986521981302).